JereKuusela/valheim-expand_world/publish/README.md

 For example 25 sector begin and 75 sector end would make the biome only appear at the upper part of the world.
 Similarly 80 sector begin and 20 sector end would make the biome only appear at the bottom part.

-Note: By default Mountains don't have any sector defined but only appear based on "Mountain minimum altitude" setting.
+Note: By default Mountains don't have any sector defined but only appear based on `Mountain minimum altitude` setting.

 Ashlands and Deep north also have a curvature parameter which gives them the curved shape.
 This is bit hard to explain so better just experiment with different values.

 ## Biome borders

-The default biome distribution causes the biome minimum distance to "wiggle".
+The default biome distribution causes the biome minimum distance to `wiggle`.
 This means that depending on the sector, the minimum distance is slightly increased or decreased (based on a sin wave).
 This is intended to make the world look more natural without artificial looking biome borders.

-This is controlled by "Wiggle frequency" and "Wiggle width" settings.
+This is controlled by `Wiggle frequency` and `Wiggle width` settings.
 Again bit hard to explain but can be easily seen by increasing all biome amounts to 1.

-For the biome sector parameters, there are "Distance wiggle length" and "Distance wiggle width" settings.
+For the biome sector parameters, there are `Distance wiggle length` and `Distance wiggle width` settings.
 These follow similar logic but are just applied to the sector begin and end percentages.

 # Other

-Rivers and streams can be disabled with "Rivers" and "Streams" settings.
+Rivers and streams can be disabled with `Rivers` and `Streams` settings.

-Amount of forest can be changed with "Forest multiplier".
+Amount of forest can be changed with `Forest multiplier`.

 # Seeds

 The default world generation derives sub seeds from the world seed.
 This mod allows fine tuning these sub seeds (and adds some new ones) to fine-tune the world.
 This is probably utterly pointless for most people.

 The layout of the world is pre-determined, and each world is just a snapshot of it.
-The world can be manually moved in this layout with "Offset X" and "Offset Y" settings.
+The world can be manually moved in this layout with `Offset X` and `Offset Y` settings.

 Each biome adds some height variation on top of the base altitude.
-This can be controlled with "Height variation seed" setting.
+This can be controlled with `Height variation seed` setting.

 If biome amount is not 1, then the game must decide which areas to fill with the biome.
-This is controlled by "Black forest seed", "Swamp seed", "Plains seed" and "Mistlands seed" settings.
+This is controlled by `Black forest seed`, `Swamp seed`, `Plains seed` and `Mistlands seed` settings.

-Similarly for rivers and streams there are "River seed" and "Stream seed" settings.
+Similarly for rivers and streams there are `River seed` and `Stream seed` settings.

 Since number 0 is a valid seed, each setting also a has setting whether to use the custom seed.